-I remember back in the early day of predictive text on mobile phones if you tried to type in “Arborist” you were suggested “Arsonist”.
+I remember back in the day of predictive text on mobile phones.
+When you used “Arborist” you were suggested “Arsonist”.
 So what does an arborist do…

 Recently when I returned to a shop where I buy water filters, they had my occupation in their system as “Abortionist” (true story!).